 Definition of Class A Shares

-Class A shares are a classification of common stock or preferred stock that come with greater benefits in terms of voting rights, dividends, asset sales, etc. as compared to the other classes viz.
+Class A shares are a classification of common stock or preferred stock that come with greater benefits in terms of voting rights, dividends, asset sales, etc., as compared to the other classes, viz.
 Class B and Class C shares.

 A company issues shares to its shareholders when it raises capital in the form of equity.
-The issued shares have certain classifications based on how much voting rights each share carries, the dividend eligibility, and other features like liquidation preferences.
-Class A shares are those that enjoy the maximum benefits and are deemed to be better opportunities for shareholders.
+The issued shares have certain classifications based on how many voting rights each share carries, the dividend eligibility, and other features like liquidation preferences.

 Example of Class A Shares